 help="id:subpath:position of selected nodes, if any")

-The selected ids will become a list which is accessed as self.options.ids
+The selected ids will become a list which is accessed as self.options.ids in an

 extension.